charlesxucheng/aws-study-notes/vpc.md

 You can create flow logs for network interfaces that are created by other AWS services.

 You can use Athena with VPC Flow Logs in S3 to quickly get actionable insights about the traffic flowing through your VPC.

+## VPC Best Practices
+The following are general best practices:

+* Use multiple Availability Zone deployments so you have high availability.
+* Use security groups and network ACLs.
+* Use IAM policies to control access.
+* Use Amazon CloudWatch to monitor your VPC components and VPN connections.
+* Use flow logs to capture information about IP traffic going to and from network interfaces in your VPC.